-A request response trigger allows two-way communication between the trigger service and the subscriber.
-The main difference with this trigger type is that it expects a response from the subscriber with directions about how to proceed with the event.
+A response required trigger allows two-way communication between the trigger service and the subscriber.
+This trigger type expects a response from the subscriber with directions about how to proceed with the event.
 For example, the access request dynamic approval event trigger will send the subscriber details about the access request, and the subscriber may respond to the trigger with the identity ID to include in the approval process for an access request.
 This trigger type allows subscribers to not only receive events in real-time, but to act on them as well.

 Response required triggers can only have one subscriber per event.